Multiple Demographic Appeal

 - Arguably, another show that came on the same network around the same time is also this: Danny Phantom.
 Kids and people up to their college age, of both genders are watching both.
 These shows have pretty wide fanbases.

-- Looney Tunes and Animaniacs have Shout Outs to every conceivable demographic.
+- Animaniacs has Shout Outs to every conceivable demographic.

 - W.I.T.C.H. is a show aimed at young boys, which is based on one of the most top-selling comics in the world, which was aimed at girls, featured main characters who are female, an epic story reminiscent of The Lord of the Rings, and has the name "Greg Weisman" attached to it.
 They made sure to cover all their bases.

 - A recent ad for a Batman: The Brave and the Bold DVD claimed that it was one of the most popular shows among boys ages 6-12 and among men age 18-49.
 Most people, upon hearing this, simply wondered what the hell was wrong with 13-17-year-olds.

 - Code Lyoko, for an action series aimed at 6 to 12-year-old boys, has a surprising amount of teenage and older fans of both genders.

 - Occasionally (though perhaps not accurately) cited as a reason for the cancellation of Invader Zim, as it was apparently popular with a number of demographics, often older than expected, but unfortunately not enough so with its TARGET demographic.
 During it's original run it had a healthy fanbase with the younger crowd and the pilot episode that they showed to a test audience was Nick's highest positive reaction at the time.
 Sadly, airing at 9:30 on Fridays doesn't help much if you want a younger audience.